busterjs/buster-docs/modules/referee.rst

 provided by `Sinon.JS <http://sinonjs.org>`_.
 The assertions are indisposable when working with spies and stubs.
-However, note that these assertions are technically provided by the integration package :ref:`buster-sinon`, *not* **buster-assertions**.
+However, note that these assertions are technically provided by the integration package :ref:`buster-sinon`, *not* **referee**.
 This only matters if you use this package stand-alone.

 As for the normal assertions, the assertions for stubs and spies can be used with ``assert`` and ``refute``.
 The description is for ``assert``, but the corresponding failure messages for ``refute`` are also mentioned.